Ashm99/expert-guacamole/README.md

-# expert-guacamole
+# What this repo has
-A spring boot product catalog backend application
+A spring boot product catalog backend application configured with MySQL db